dlt-hub/dbt_ga4/README.md

 ## How to use this package

-We recommend that you add this package as a dependence to your own DBT package.
+We recommend that you add this package as a dependency to your own DBT package.

 ### Package customizations